matemagyari/principle/README.md

 Package _org.someapp.infrastructure_ depends on _org.someapp.application_, which depends on _org.someapp.domain_, which depends on _org.someapp.infrastructure_ , closing the circle.

-## Stable Abstractions Principle Guard
+## Stable Abstractions Principle Constraint

 Read about this [here](http://www.objectmentor.com/resources/articles/stability.pdf).
-With this Guard you must define a _maximal allowed distance_.
+With this Constraint you must define a _maximal allowed distance_.
 Each package with a higher distance will be regarded as a violation.
 The error report lists all these packages.
 For example if the _Distance_ threshold is 0.5 and _Distance_ value of the packages _org.amazon.customer_ and _org.amazon.core_are higher, then the report will list them

 ```
 Stable Abstractions Principle violations (2 of allowed 5)